Unbanked: Federal benefits for unbanked

 A U.S. federal law signed in 1996 contained a provision that required the federal government to make electronic payments by 1999.
 As a part of implementation of the provision, in 2008 the U.S. Treasury Department paired with Comerica Bank to offer the Direct Express Debit MasterCard prepaid debit card.
 The card is used to make payments to federal benefit recipients who do not have a bank account.

 Unbanked people per state

-The unbanked population internationally
+International statistics

 As of 2017, approximately 1.7 billion people remain unbanked in emerging economies.
 This number has decreased from 2.5 billion people in 2014.